-Arrears management is a continual focus of day to day work in the housing team and the performance in arrears management is monitored on a monthly basis through 1-2-1 meetings with the Housing Services Manager.
+Arrears management is a continual focus of day-to-day work in the housing team and the performance in arrears management is monitored on a monthly basis through 1-2-1 meetings with the Housing Services Manager.

-Despite the full roll-out of Universal Credit in both our areas of operation our arrears position has continued to improve with a steady reduction in our overall rent debt.
-Our arrears at 31 March 2020 was below 3%.
-We are aware that there will be continuing challenges due to the Covid-19 outbreak and we are endeavouring to ensure tenants are aware of all the financial assistance and support available to them.
-As of March 2021, despite the impacts of Covid, our arrears level continues to be maintained below 3%.
+Despite the full roll-out of Universal Credit in both our areas of operation, our arrears position has continued to improve with a steady reduction in our overall rent debt.
+Our arrears on 31 March 2022 was below 1.5%.
+We are aware that there will be continuing challenges following the Covid-19 outbreak and we are endeavouring to ensure tenants are aware of all the financial assistance and support available to them.